-Featured image for Claude Agent Skills: The Complete Guide to Extending AI Capabilities (2026)
+Featured image for Claude Agent Skills: Complete Guide (2026)

 Here’s something that used to drive me absolutely crazy: explaining my code review standards to Claude for the hundredth time.
 Every conversation, same setup.
 Every project, same preamble about security checks and style guidelines.